 Those who have planned and saved have more options for their children!

 Determine your Savings Goal

-Most families can't save 100%; but families should save as much as they can.
-A common industry guideline is to try and save between 25%-50% of the child's costs.
+Most families can't save 100%, but families should save as much as they can.
+A common industry guideline is to try and save between 25%-50% of the child's education costs.

 Selecting a Savings Vehicle

 There are many savings vehicles available to help you meet your needs.
 None of these options are mutually exclusive and can be used together to create a savings plan.
 You may decide to open multiple 529 plans, and use those with a Coverdell account or an UGMA/UTMA account to help pay for your child's college education.
-Its important to select the options that are the right fit for your family's needs.
-Please note that you may want to consult with a financial adviser or a tax professional to help you select a savings vehicle(s) that best fits your individual circumstances.
-The material provided on this site and through other University programs are meant to inform you of the various options and does not constitute financial advice.
+It is important to select the options that are the right fit for your family's needs.
+Please note that you may want to consult with a financial advisor or a tax professional to help you select a savings vehicle(s) that best fits your individual circumstances.
+The material provided on this site and through other University programs are meant to inform you of the various options, but does not constitute financial advice.

 For more information on various college savings vehicles please visit the College Savings Options page on this site.